d-wasserman/flask-network-prioritization-template/README.md

 ## Backend

-The backend environment is set up via conda (or pip) and uses Python version 3.6.
+The backend environment is uses [Flask](http://flask.pocoo.org/) for app deployment.
+The python environment used is set up via conda (or pip) using Python version 3.6.
 The dependencies are listed below.

 * certifi=2018.11.29=py36_1000
 * click=7.0=py_0